EdwinZ47/EdwinZ47.github.io/README.md

 Params:

-- User (string): Username of the person logging in
+- user (string): Username of the person logging in
-- Password (string): Corresponding password of username
+- password (string): Corresponding password of username

 Response: True for successful logins, a 404 error for non-existing users, or a 403 error for incorrect password.